uludag/hspsdb-indexer/README.md

   then use `blast_formatter` to generate the outputs you normally read and the json output for indexing

-* This project also hosts a client script for NCBI BLAST service, `ncbi-sss-client.js`.
-Node,js modules required by this script can be installed by running `npm install` from project root folder
+* This project also hosts a Node.js client script for NCBI BLAST service, `ncbi-sss-client.js`.
+Modules required by the script can be installed by running `npm install` from project root folder

 ## License